How To Prepare For Vanlife With A Baby

 A month after we had completed our van conversion and moved in we found out we were expecting our daughter.
 It was a little bit of a surprise and we were lucky we’d chosen a van with three seats otherwise our adventure into van life could have been rather short.

-However with a few layout minor alterations and some careful planning our little addition has slotted right into life on the road.
+However with a few minor layout alterations and some careful planning our little addition has slotted right into life on the road.
 Of course some people thought we were kind of crazy.
 A baby living in a van?!
 But she moved in at one day old and we’ve never looked back.

 Vanlife With A Baby